Undergrads apply for free in October

 Some of the orders target DEI programs, offices and activity specifically.
 What is CMU doing to address those orders?

-To date, most of the executive orders and actions have focused on federal agencies, not public institutions of higher education.
-CMU is not yet required to make any immediate changes to comply with other executive orders.
-There is currently no need to cancel previously planned programs and activities, nor to make changes to curriculum.
+Earlier this year, most of the executive orders and actions focused on requirements for federal agencies; however, in recent months, there has been a shift to also focus on the activities of institutions of higher education.
+It is not yet clear if CMU will be required to make any changes to comply with existing federal guidelines and orders.
+At this time, there is no need to cancel previously planned programs and activities, nor to make changes to curriculum.

-We will do what is best for our university community and that is to continue offering educational opportunities that advance our academic mission and provide services that support our students.
-Currently, we have not received any specific guidance requiring CMU to alter our activities or the infrastructure of our academic enterprise.
-Further, changes to executive orders do not change our commitment to our students, faculty and staff, nor to our mission, vision, and values.
+Changes via executive orders do not change our commitment to our students, faculty and staff, nor to our mission, vision, and values.
+We still offer educational opportunities that advance our academic mission and provide services that support all of our students.
 We will continue to do what we do best: Preparing scholars and leaders for a lifetime of success, positively impacting the communities we serve, and contributing to the health, well-being, and prosperity of all people.

-While we cannot speculate on the impact of any potential future orders, please know that we will notify the university community should any future orders require action from CMU.
-We will communicate any changes via this webpage and through university-wide email messaging.
+While we cannot speculate on the impact of any potential future orders, please know that we will notify the university community should action be required from CMU.
+We will communicate changes via this webpage and through university-wide email messaging.

-The Office of International Student and Scholar Services is running daily checks on international student records, and they will immediately notify any student whose status has changed.
-CMU cannot recommend specific immigration attorneys, but international students whose status changes are encouraged to contact an immigration attorney immediately for legal advice.
+The Office of International Student and Scholar Services regularly checks the status of international student records and will immediately notify any student whose status has changed.
+CMU cannot recommend specific immigration attorneys, but international students and scholars who encounter challenges are encouraged to contact an immigration attorney immediately for legal advice.

-You can find a list of immigration attorneys at the American Immigration Lawyers Association website or you can contact Legal Services of Eastern Michigan, our area's branch of Legal Aid, at 1-800-322-9142.
-The Michigan Immigrant Rights Center website also offers information that may be helpful to international students.
+You can find a list of immigration attorneys at the American Immigration Lawyers Association website or you can contact Legal Services of Eastern Michigan, our area's branch of Legal Aid, at 1-800-322-4512.
+The Michigan Immigrant Rights Center website and the National Immigrant Justice Center also offer information that may be helpful to international students, faculty and staff.

 What about the Department of Education and Federal Student Financial Aid?

 On March 20, President Trump issued an executive order to begin dismantling the Department of Education.
-The language of the order was unclear on the timeline for the expected change and several education groups and states have already filed suit to block the order.
+While the timeline for completing the order remains unclear, there have been several changes, including staffing reductions and updates to financial aid, that impact students, colleges and universities.

 Actions impacting research and scholarly activity